wei/socialify/README.md

 Socialify does not collect any personal or identifiable information, we do not use cookies, do not collect emails or anything.

 Socialify uses Google Analytics on web pages to understand overall usage.
 Generated image links do not have any tracking.
-As mentioned here (https://github.com/wei/socialify/issues/66)